MUNBa: Machine Unlearning via Nash Bargaining: Methodology

 \subsubsection{Theoretical Properties}

 We now examine key theoretical properties of \algname.
 In particular, we show that the solution enjoys Pareto optimality, the norms of $\bm{\alpha}$ are bounded under mild conditions, and for Lipschitz functions, the updates guarantee a monotonically decreasing loss, leading to convergence.
+We present the following two theorems based on ~\cite{navon2022multi,zeng2024fairness} but with a slight difference in the proofs (See \textsection\ref{sec: supp_proof}).